telatin/nextflow-example/first-steps/README.md

-Some scripts to start playing with Nextflow
+Some scripts to start playing with Nextflow.

+The subdirectories contain examples related to the main pipeline